sujith-eag/Learning_Journey/JavaScript/5_Array/02_Array_methods/02_Array_iterator_methods.md

 - `index`: The index of the current array element.
 - `array`: The entire array being iterated.

-**Key Points**:
-- `forEach()` iterates through every element in the array.
+`forEach()` iterates through every element in the array.

-- The function is called with three arguments: the element, its index, and the entire array.
+The function is called with three arguments: the element, its index, and the entire array.
 If you only care about the value of array element, then write a function with only one parameter.

-- It does not allow early termination (e.g., no `break` like in a regular `for` loop).
-- `forEach()` is aware of sparse arrays and skips over empty slots, does not invoke the function for them.
+It does not allow early termination (e.g., no `break` like in a regular `for` loop). `forEach()` is aware of sparse arrays and skips over empty slots, does not invoke the function for them.

 **Sum of all elements**
 ```js